dolftenhave/nvim-tmux-colorsync.nvim/README.md

 This is an explanation of what each setting does.
 If you want to see a working example, please see the [Example Implementation](#Example-Implementation).

+> [!IMPORTANT]
-**Important!** Many of these settings are default.
-You do not need to set them unless you want to change them.
+> Many of these settings are default.
+You DO NOT need to set them unless you want to change them.

 ```lua
 require{